Rig kicks off drilling ops offshore South Africa

 “This well is being drilled to define the opportunity and the initial path in the basin.
 We are drilling this strictly as an exploration well.
 Once we have defined the resources here, South Africa and the JV partners will make its choices and we will determine the next stage of development,” underlined Kinley.

-In separate statements, Eco’s partners, Panoro and Africa Energy, confirmed the start of operations on the Gazania-1 exploration well in the Orange Basin, which straddles the offshore waters of Namibia and South Africa, where major discoveries on both the Graff-1 well, drilled by Shell, and the Venus-1 well, drilled by TotalEnergies, were recently disclosed.
+In separate statements, Eco’s partners, Panoro and Africa Energy, confirmed the start of operations on the Gazania-1 exploration well in the Orange Basin.
+This basin straddles the offshore waters of Namibia and South Africa, where major discoveries on both the Graff-1 well, drilled by Shell, and the Venus-1 well, drilled by TotalEnergies, were recently disclosed.
 The Gazania-1 well targets two large prospects in a syn-rift basin, similar to the oil accumulations discovered by Africa Energy’s technical team in Uganda and Kenya.

 Jan Maier, Africa Energy’s VP Exploration, remarked: “We are excited to commence operations with the arrival of the rig on Block 2B.
 The block has significant resource potential in shallow water and contains the A-J1 discovery that flowed light sweet crude oil to surface.
 Gazania-1 is a relatively low-risk exploration well that will target two large oil prospects seven kilometres up-dip from A-J1.”

-The 2012-built Island Innovator rig, tasked with drilling the Gazania-1 exploration well, is a 6th generation semi-submersible drilling, well intervention and completion unit of GM4000 WI enhanced design.
+The 2012-built Island Innovator rig, tasked with drilling the Gazania-1 exploration well, is a sixth-generation semi-submersible drilling, well intervention and completion unit of GM4000 WI enhanced design.

 After completing the work on this exploration well, the rig will move to Mauritania to carry out plugging and abandonment activities in the Banda and Tiof fields.
 The Island Innovator rig also recently secured an assignment with Trident Energy, which will enable it to embark on a drilling campaign offshore Equatorial Guinea.